Santaslileper/hangman/README.md

 ---

 Hangman is a modular terminal-based implementation of the traditional word-guessing game.
 It utilizes a separate asset-mapping module for visual ASCII transitions and a centralized game state controller for logic execution.

+> [!NOTE]
+> **Project Status**: This repository is considered legacy and is no longer being actively maintained.
+It remains available for research and archival purposes.

 ---